tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 ```

 - *Pulsar install failed*
-Download the installer manually from [Pulsar-dev](pulsar-edit.dev).
+Download the installer manually from [Pulsar-dev](https://pulsar-edit.dev/).
 Once installed, follow the step below to install the TidalCycles plugin package.
 - *Pulsar install succeeded but didn't install the TidalCycles plugin package*
 This can done manually from within Pulsar.
-From the top menu, open the Package Manager, select Install search for TidalCycles, and select install.
+From the top menu, open the Package Manager, select Install, then search for TidalCycles, and select install.
+This will install the TidalCycle package into Pulsar.
+For more details, see the Pulsar page in the "Get a Text Editor" section.
 - *Haskell (ghc) or cabal install fails.*
 You can try running the `choco install tidalcycles` command again or see the TidalCycles & Haskell steps below.